 Loutit District Library Volunteer Corps

-The Volunteer Corps tasks include shelving books, shelf-reading to make sure books are kept in order on the shelves; book jacketing and mending; interlibrary loan processing; electronic tagging; serving in the public computing center; assisting with library programs and events; data collection and entry in the Local History and Genealogy department and other special projects.
-See job descriptions below.
+The Volunteer Corps tasks include shelving books; shelf-reading to make sure books are kept in order on the shelves; interlibrary loan processing; teaching computer skills; helping with summer reading registration; data collection and entry in the Local History and Genealogy department and other special projects.
+Click on the job descriptions below for further details.